TurboPope/we-wiki/Home.md

 This is a Wiki for Web Engineering.
 Lecture slides may be summerized on this page or linked pages.
 Summaries are mostly copy-paste with corrections or additions.
 Other sources may be used to help with stuff which the slides fail to explain.
+Composite lecture slides may be broken down into logical topics and the slide's topic-hierarchy may be rearranged.

 # Introduction